exAClior/QModExp.jl/docs/src/theory.md

 qubits used to represent a number.
 We may reduce the cost of addition if we could use non-modular addition circuit to mimic the effect of modular adder.

+!!! note "Rough Sektch of Modular Addition"
+    In the VBE[^3] paper, a modular addition was implemented.
+In order to compute $(a+b)%N$, you would first need to compte put in register $A$ $a+b$, then you compare is $a+b > N$ and put the result in a ctrl qubit.
+You would then use the control qubit to conditionally subtract $N$ from register $A$.
+    Lastly, you will need to clear out the control bit with the comparison result of regiter $A$ with another register $B$ holding the result of $a+b$.

 This is achieved by choosing to encode an integer $k$(mod $N$) as quantum state
 $\sqrt{2^{-c_{pad}}} \sum_{j=0}^{2^{c_{pad}} -1} \ket{jN+k}$ here $c_{pad}$ is
 the number of qubits padded with the high-order qubits.

 !!! warning "Order of Qubits"
     Please be aware of endianess of qubits.
 Craig seems to be using large endianess where high order qubits are placed at the end

 The number of padding needed scales logarithmically with how well the end result approximates the modular result.